Monitoring and performance tuning

 If no actionable items can improve your database performance, you can change the amount of resources available in Azure SQL Database.
 Assign more resources by changing the DTU service tier of a single database.
 Or increase the eDTUs of an elastic pool at any time.
 Alternatively, if you're using the vCore-based purchasing model, either change the service tier or increase the resources allocated to your database.

 For single databases, you can change service tiers or compute resources on demand to improve database performance.
 For multiple databases, consider using elastic pools to scale resources automatically.

 Tune and refactor application or database code

-You can change application code to more optimally use the database, change indexes, force plans, or use hints to manually adapt the database to your workload.
-Find some guidance and tips for manual tuning and rewriting the code in the performance guidance topic article.
+You can optimize the application code for the database, change indexes, force plans, or use hints to manually adapt the database to your workload.
+For information about manual tuning and rewriting the code, see Performance tuning guidance.

-- To use manual tuning, you can review Tuning recommendations in Azure portal and manually apply the ones that improve performance of your queries.
+- To use manual tuning, review Tuning recommendations in the Azure portal.
+Manually apply the recommendations that improve performance of your queries.

-- Change resources that are available in your database by changing Azure SQL Database service tiers
+- Change the resources that are available in your database by changing Azure SQL Database service tiers.